gesaretto/writing_london/paper/voyage_notes.md

 > His blood and brain thus full of crudities.
 > 'Tis necessary therefore he observe
 > A strict and wholesome diet. [...]

+- Virgil then proceeds to describe a detailed diet that would __substitute__ the cultural products currently ingested by Crispinus.
+There is a definite analogy with what is happening in _FV_.

+	- The date of composition is __spring or summer 1601__.

 - The body is seen convulsing, trembling, melting into an ocean of vomit and farts.
 Crispinus' body is gushing forth the Fleet Street from both its mouth and its rectum (two-way).